Reviewing AgriFORCE Growing Systems (NASDAQ:AGRI) & Cornerstone Building Brands (NYSE:CNR)

-AgriFORCE Growing Systems (NASDAQ:AGRI) and Cornerstone Building Brands (NYSE:CNR) are both small-cap consumer staples companies, but which is the superior business?
-We will compare the two companies based on the strength of their earnings, profitability, analyst recommendations, institutional ownership, risk, valuation and dividends.
+Cornerstone Building Brands (NYSE:CNR) and AgriFORCE Growing Systems (NASDAQ:AGRI) are both small-cap construction companies, but which is the better investment?
+We will compare the two companies based on the strength of their valuation, institutional ownership, profitability, earnings, dividends, risk and analyst recommendations.

 Earnings and Valuation

-This table compares AgriFORCE Growing Systems and Cornerstone Building Brands’ revenue, earnings per share and valuation.
+This table compares Cornerstone Building Brands and AgriFORCE Growing Systems’ revenue, earnings per share and valuation.

 |Gross Revenue